CYCOGS AI Robotics Stories

 Walking weight carrying capacity was a major limitation.

 Tracked mobility movement was too bulky and inefficient and lacks the ability to perform precise movements.

 This left us with wheels.

-have been used in the past for thousands of years, and will be used for thousands of years more in the future, for many good reasons.
+have been wielded in the past for thousands of years and will be used for thousands of years more in the future, for many legitimate reasons.

-The CYCOGS® company is developing for a robot that can perform real work, is mobile, and is able to lift and move things,
+The CYCOGS® Company is developing robotics that can perform substantial work, is mobile, and is able to lift and move things,

 similar to a typical human’s capability.